 5. Tell me what do you do to drive the standards of recruitment in your own business and maybe for the wider global staffing industry?

 Well I'm looking right now in quite a lot of detail the various recruitment packages on offer.
 We have LinkedIn - which I believe is a tool, not a threat - and the increasing numbers of recruitment process outsource companies.
 I think that we are being challenged as an industry, as a profession, to come up with more and more uses of technology and social media, to make the client more effective in their hiring.

 I don't believe for one second any of this technology is going to replace us, because we are very good at reinventing ourselves.

 Fundamentally what we do is make things happen, we influence and persuade and make things happen, and we will continue to do that - things that cannot be done by computer or a piece of software or social media.

 I'm intrigued by this ability to talk to an audience all over the world instantly - it's an incredible thing!
 But it doesn't change the fact that in recruiting, consultants provide a valued allied service that to our clients and our candidates.
 That can't be replaced by a computer.
-Let's not detract from the fact that we add value.[NOTE: Want to grow your own successful recruitment business?
-You can do so with this free online course]
+Let's not detract from the fact that we add value.[NOTE: Want to achieve more in your recruiting career?
+Click here to learn more]